 - lung abscesses,

 - ameboma (a large local lesion of the bowel caused by the response to the infecting parasite),

 Is it possible to prevent amebiasis?

-Gal-lectin, an antigen from the parasite, has been used as a vaccine to protect animals against intestinal amebiasis and against amoebic liver abscesses.
+Gal-lectin, an antigen from the parasite, has been used as a vaccine to protect animals against intestinal amebiasis and amoebic liver abscesses.
 Other parasitic components are being tried as possible vaccine components to use in humans.
-Unfortunately, amebiasis doesn't result in any long-term immunity so that individuals can be reinfected multiple times.
+Unfortunately, amebiasis doesn't result in any long-term immunity so individuals can be reinfected multiple times.

 What is the prognosis of amebiasis?
 What is the recovery time for amebiasis?

 In general, the prognosis of amebiasis is good since the vast majority of infected individuals showed little or no symptoms.
 However, if complications develop such as abscesses, peritonitis, or toxic megacolon, the prognosis may vary from fair to poor depending on the availability of medical support services.

 Recovery time for amebiasis is related to the severity of the disease.